Fast relaxation of the random field Ising dynamics: Introduction

 for all test functions $\varphi$, with high probability over the randomness of the external field $h$, for some $K, \kappa>0$ and $p,q \ge 1$ with $1/p+1/q=1$ which do not depend on $N$; see Theorem~\ref{thm:weak_PI} for the precise statement.
 We will deduce Theorem~\ref{thm:algebraic_decay} as a consequence of this inequality.

-We employ the stochastic localization ($\SL$) technique of~\cite{eldan2013thin} to prove~\eqref{eq:weak_PI1}.
+We employ the stochastic localization ($\SL$) technique of~\cite{eldan2013thin} to prove~\eqref{eq:weak_PI1}; we provide a detailed overview of this technique and use for bounding Markov chain mixing times in Section~\ref{sec:preliminaries}.
 We consider the $\SL$ process $(\nu_t)_{t \ge 0}$ with $\nu_0 = \mu_{\In}$.
-In our context, this process is characterized as follows: One may write
+In our context, this process is characterized as follows: letting $\langle \cdot,\cdot \rangle$ be the usual inner product in $\mathbb R^N$, we may define

-for a stochastic process $y_t$ of the form $y_t = B_t + v_t$ where $B_t$ is a standard Brownian motion and $v_t$ is a predictable process (i.e., a drift).
+for a stochastic process $y_t$ of the form $y_t = B_t + v_t$ where $B_t$ is a standard Brownian motion in $\R^N$ and $v_t$ is a predictable process (drift).
 Moreover, the process $v_t$ is the unique process for which $\nu_t(A)$ is a martingale for every subset $A$ of the configuration space.

 In other words, the measure $\nu_t$ still has the form of a certain $\RFIM$ on $\Lambda_n$, but the external fields follow a different distribution.
 We will see that, roughly speaking, the strength of the external fields \emph{increases} with time.
 For a sufficiently large but constant (in $N$) time $T$ we aim to show two key properties, to be sketched in further detail in the subsections that follow: \begin{itemize} \item The variance of any test function $\varphi$ under $\nu_T$ is `not much smaller' than its variance under $\nu_0$, with high probability.
 This statement takes the form (see Theorem~\ref{thm:approx_var_bound}),